Victoria-Uwegba/LITA-PROJECT-2/README.md

 ### Project Overview

-This data analysis project focuses on delivering insights into a retail store's sales performance for 2023 and 2024.
-Through a detailed examination of the sales data, the project aims to uncover trends, highlight top-selling products, assess regional performance, and analyze monthly sales patterns.
-The insights gained will support data-driven recommendations and comprehensively understand the company’s performance.
+This project involves analyzing customer data for a subscription service to identify segments and trends.
+Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.

 ### Data Sources

-Customers Subscription Data: The primary dataset used for this analysis is the "customer_data.csv" file, containing detailed information about different types of subscriptions purchased by a set of customers provided by LITA
+Customers Subscription Data: The primary dataset used for this analysis is the "Lita customer_data.csv" file, containing detailed information about different types of subscriptions purchased by a set of customers provided by LITA

 ### Data Collected